SMAS facelift in London

 Step 3 – SMAS lift

-Once the incisions for a facelift have been performed, the surgeon will then surgically adjust the SMAS layer to achieve tightening.
-The first approach is to surgically fold the SMAS layer onto itself in a superior direction before trimming excess skin.
-This technique is known as a SMAS plication facelift procedure.
+Once the incisions for a facelift have been performed, the surgeon will surgically adjust the SMAS layer to achieve tightening.
+The first approach is to fold the SMAS layer onto itself in a superior direction before trimming excess skin.
+This technique is known as an SMAS plication facelift procedure.
 The second technique is to tighten the SMAS later by removing a weakened portion, followed by careful reattachment using stitches placed upwards.
-This technique is known as SMASectomy or SMAS resection facelift.
+This technique is known as an SMASectomy or SMAS resection facelift.

 Step 4 – Closing incisions